What If I’m Hit By a Truck and All Parties Are Out-of-State?

 Federal and state laws designate and limit a courts’ jurisdiction.
 If you file a claim in the state that the accident happened in, even if neither party resides there, all states have federal “motorist” statutes that apply to accidents on the road.
 Motorist statutes allow courts to have the power to reach a verdict for a case, even if no one involved is a resident in that state.
 That being said, there are two types of jurisdiction that a court must have to use this power: personal and subject matter jurisdiction.

 If you are hit by a truck out-of-state and want to file a claim, the state that you file with must have both types of jurisdiction to be valid.
 If the state is ineligible to make a decision regarding your case, you could file a claim against the truck driver in their home state.
-Under the “minimum contacts” theory, if you are injured in a truck accident, you can sue the company that the truck driver works for in the state the company is located in, has branches in, or has conducted business in while travelling.
+Under the “minimum contacts” theory, if you are injured in a truck accident, you can sue the company that the truck driver works for in the state the company is located in, has branches in, or has conducted business in while traveling.
 Filing a claim out-of-state can be overwhelming, but a knowledgeable lawyer can break it down for you and guide your claim to success.

 What Damages Can I Recover If I’m Hit By A Truck and Both Drivers Are Out-of-State?